EAAMO/conference2024/content/cfp/doctoral-consortium/index.md

 We would like to point attention to two new things:
  - We will have a virtual option if you can’t come to Mexico in person.
 Please don’t hesitate to sign up even if you don’t think you will be able to make it in person.
  - There will be talks and mentorships about *non-academic* routes after a Ph.D. for those of you that may be interested, featuring:
-    - *Karoline Pershell, formerly faculty at Rice, now COO of SRT Robotics Lab, AAAS SciTech Policy Fellow, and former Executive Director of Association for Women in Mathematics; and
+    - *Karoline Pershell*, formerly faculty at Rice, now COO of SRT Robotics Lab, AAAS SciTech Policy Fellow, and former Executive Director of Association for Women in Mathematics; and
-    - *Daniel Berger, formerly faculty at University of Essex, and is now the lead data scientist at AFL-CIO, which is made up of 60 unions that represent 12 million unionized workers in the US."
+    - *Daniel Berger*, formerly faculty at University of Essex, and is now the lead data scientist at AFL-CIO, which is made up of 60 unions that represent 12 million unionized workers in the US."

 ### Application
 To apply for the doctoral consortium, fill out [this form](https://forms.gle/KwZ1MCWTT5MX6LLs7).